jlipton04/Project-1/Task C/readme.md

 # Description

-Optimize the DGEMM.C in Task B, to use tiling algorithm.
+Optimize the DGEMM.C, to use tiling algorithm.
 Attached slides in note section demonstrate the technique. (tip: use functions to make this super easy).
 Restrict tile size to be a power of 2, and (tile_size)^2 < problem size so that things divide evenly.
 Bonus points if you can do uneven blocks without performance loss.

 # Questions
 1. What tile size is best for each problem size?